Updated: Sep 4

 California Child Custody Fact # 7: Constructively, be able to co-parent with your ex-wife.
 You do this both for your children and for yourself.
 Parents who welcome regular and existing interaction between children and the other parent are seen favorably by the courts.
 Even if your ex-spouse is unreasonable, being civil and polite will help you secure beneficial improvements to your order should you seek them.
 Document it all and do it as though a family court judge were going to read it.

 California Child Custody Fact # 9: To "undo" errors in family court is complicated and costly.
 Preventing something from happening is often better than undoing something that is already a court order and is.
-If you are considering a divorce in California is the best option for your situation, consult with a family law attorney on a game plan that directs the process towards your objectives, you will still save time, tension, and money.
+If you are considering a divorce in California is the best option for your situation, consult with a Los Angeles Family Law Attorney on a game plan that directs the process towards your objectives, you will still save time, tension, and money.

 How To Find Honest And Reputable Child Custody Lawyers In Los Angeles

 The consequences of a divorce can be permanent and affect your personal and professional life.
 You should immediately consult with a pre-screened Los Angeles divorce attorney with experience in California family law.